Gergely Karácsony: Second term (2024–present)

 On 9th of June, 2024, Karácsony ran for and won a second term as mayor of Budapest in the 2024 Budapest mayoral election, narrowly beating LMP candidate Dávid Vitézy, who was backed by Fidesz candidate Alexandra Szentkirályi, after she left the race two days before the election due to poor polling performance.

 In late May 2025, Karácsony held a press conference in which he claimed that Budapest was on the brink of bankruptcy, and that the Hungarian Government was demanding the capital municipality pay 50 billion forint to pay the "Solidarity Tax", which was a tax paid by wealthier municipalities to distribute money to less wealthy municipalities.
-This tax has significantly risen since Karácsony became mayor, with him calling this rise in tax a political move by the government.He also asked for legal protection from the courts to avoid the government from taking this unpaid tax money from the municipalities accounts.The government then deducted 10.2 billion forint from the municipality, which Karácsony deemed illegal, and asked the city-owned public transport company, the Budapesti Közlekedési Központ (BKK), to make a plan to conserve money in case more money was deducted.
-He also said that all public transport operated by the BKK would completely halt for 10 minutes on the 6th of June between 11:50 AM and 12:00 PM, as a protest against the government's actions against the municipality.Around this time, the CEO of BKK, Walter Katalin, resigned from his office, due to pressure around corruption claims.Then, on 17th June 2025, the courts granted financial protection to the Budapest municipality, and ordered that the Hungarian State Treasury return the 10.2 billion forint taken from the city.
+This tax has significantly risen since Karácsony became mayor, with him calling this rise in tax a political move by the government.
+He also asked for legal protection from the courts to avoid the government from taking this unpaid tax money from the municipality’s accounts.
+The government then deducted 10.2 billion forint from the municipality, which Karácsony deemed illegal, and asked the city-owned public transport company, the Budapesti Közlekedési Központ (BKK), to make a plan to conserve money in case more money was deducted.
+He also said that all public transport operated by the BKK would completely halt for 10 minutes on the 6th of June between 11:50 AM and 12:00 PM, as a protest against the government's actions against the municipality.
+Around this time, the CEO of BKK, Walter Katalin, resigned from his office, due to pressure around corruption claims.
+Then, on 17th June 2025, the courts granted financial protection to the Budapest municipality, and ordered that the Hungarian State Treasury return the 10.2 billion forint taken from the city.